| Statement for the Record ofDale L. Watson

 of murder for his role in the bombing.
 Fhima was acquitted by the court

+and released.
 Of the seven nations listed by the United States as state sponsors of

 terrorism, Iran represents the greatest threat to the United States.